 - Reduce the impact of their network as a barrier to cycling journeys.

-Wiltshire Council has asked Highways England to look at new cycle paths:
+Wiltshire Council has asked National Highways to look at new cycle paths:

 - Across the M4 between Royal Wootton Bassett and Swindon

 - On the A36 on Wilton Road, a cycle path to bypass Wilton Road by linking Park Walls to Quidhampton

 - On the A36 Churchfield Way North between Castle Roundabout and St Mark’s Roundabout

 - On the A36 Southampton Road between Bourne Way and Marshmead Close